cdig/cd-module/README.md

 ### Runtime Performance
 * Remove not-visible pages from the DOM and halt execution of their scripts (might need to establish special APIs around this; thus, breaking change), to see if it helps perf on low-power devices like A5 iPads.

-### Narrower Public API
-A lot of the scripts available to cd-module v1 are implementation details (Pages, PageScrollWatcher, PageAudio, etc).
-We should go private by default, and only open things up for module developer's to use if need be.

 ### Crushing Issues